 Jennifer M. McBride (Ph.D.
 University of Virginia) is Associate Dean and Assistant Professor at McCormick Theological Seminary.
-Prior to McCormick, McBride served as the Board of Regents Endowed Chair in Ethics, Assistant Professor of Religion, and Director of Peace and Justice Studies at Wartburg College, an ELCA church-related school in Iowa (2011-2016), and was a Postdoctoral Fellow in the Initiative in Religious Practices and Practical Theology at Emory University (2008-2009).
-At Emory’s Candler School of Theology she served as Program Director for the Atlanta Theological Association’s Certificate in Theological Studies at Metro State Prison for Women (2009-2011).
+Prior to McCormick, McBride held the Board of Regents Endowed Chair in Ethics at Wartburg College in Iowa (2011-2016) and was a Postdoctoral Fellow in the Initiative in Religious Practices and Practical Theology at Emory University (2008-2009).
+At Emory, she served as program director for the Atlanta Theological Association’s Certificate in Theological Studies at Metro State Prison for Women (2009-2011).
 She founded a similar program through McCormick at Cook County Department of Corrections and serves as the academic representative of McCormick’s Solidarity Building Initiative.

 McBride is author of Radical Discipleship: A Liturgical Politics of the Gospel (Fortress Press, 2017), The Church for the World: A Theology of Public Witness (Oxford University Press, 2011), and is co-editor of Bonhoeffer and King: Their Legacies and Import for Christian Social Thought (Fortress Press, 2010).
 Her most recent essays include “Bonhoeffer and Feminist Theologies” in The Oxford Handbook of Dietrich Bonhoeffer (2019) and “Bonhoeffer’s Critique of Morality: A Theological Resource for Dismantling Mass Incarceration” in Dietrich Bonhoeffer, Theology, and Political Resistance (2020).
 In addition to scholarly journals and anthologies, her work has appeared in popular publications like The Christian Century and CNN.com and has been featured in The New York Times.